KNTH: KENR Drops Country; Becomes "The Radio Magazine"

-In 1982, the new management of Lake Huron flipped KENR's format again to news/talk as "The Radio Magazine, KENR."
-Former KNUZ air personality Joe Ford became morning man, Chuck Scott from channel 39 KHTV (now KIAH) did news and former New Yorker Peggy Crone handled entertainment news.
+In 1982, the new management of Lake Huron flipped KENR's format to news/talk as "The Radio Magazine, KENR."
+Former KNUZ air personality Joe Ford became morning man, Chuck Scott from channel 39 KHTV (now KIAH) did news and former WABC New York host Peggy Crone handled entertainment news.
 John Greer and Mark Seegers did sports.
 Mike Shiloh was also on the staff as well.
 The station also carried Houston Astros play-by-play.
 And Bob Stephenson aired an outdoors show at 4 a.m.

-Aside from news, talk and sports, the station also programmed pre-rock standards music.
+Aside from news, talk and sports, the station also programmed adult standards music.
 Former KNUZ air personality Chuck Tiller was on the afternoon shift 2 p.m.-6 p.m.
-By November 1982, the station's music changed to light adult contemporary.
-The call letters were changed to KRBE on January 1, 1983, and became the Radio Magazine KRBE.
+By November 1982, the station's music changed to soft adult contemporary.
+The call letters were switched to KRBE on January 1, 1983, and the station became the Radio Magazine KRBE.
 By spring, Houston Astros ballgames were simulcast on KRBE-FM.
 The radio magazine ceased in June 1983.

 As KRBE

-AM 1070 subsequently went through periodic format changes, occasionally simulcasting sister KRBE (which flipped back to top 40 in late 1984) and, at other times, airing such formats as classic rock and hard rock.
+AM 1070 subsequently went through periodic format changes, occasionally simulcasting sister station 104.1 KRBE (which flipped back to top 40 in late 1984) and, at other times, airing such formats as classic rock and active rock.

 Susquehanna Acquires KRBE

-In November 1986, Susquehanna Radio purchased KRBE AM & FM.
-AM 1070, by then, was known for its classic rock format.
+In November 1986, the Susquehanna Radio Corporation purchased KRBE AM & FM.
+AM 1070, by then, was playing classic rock music.
 The format was dropped in January 1987, and returned to a simulcast of KRBE-FM, which lasted until early 1988.

 Z Rock Comes to Houston

-After breaking simulcast with its FM counterpart this time, KRBE began running the Satellite Music Network, hard rock format "Z-Rock" under the KKZR callsign.
-Susquehanna changed 1070's call letters back to KRBE on January 1, 1991, and went back to simulcasting the FM when its agreement with SMN ended.
+After breaking simulcast with its FM counterpart this time, KRBE began running the hard rock format "Z-Rock" from the Satellite Music Network.
+The call letters switched to KKZR.
+Z-Rock lasted less than three years.
+Susquehanna changed 1070 AM's call letters back to KRBE on January 1, 1991, and went back to simulcasting the FM when its agreement with SMN ended.

 Susquehanna Sells the AM

-The station briefly took on the KCRR ("Community Recall Radio") calls when Susquehanna sold time to a religious broadcaster in 1993, but fell through within four months.
-The KRBE calls and simulcast returned.
+The station briefly took on the KCRR ("Community Recall Radio") call letters when Susquehanna sold time to a religious broadcaster in 1993.
+But that deal fell through within four months.
+The KRBE call sign and simulcast returned.

-In April 1994, the KENR callsign was restored and the station was sold.
+In April 1994, the KENR call sign was restored and the station was sold.